dripflux/droboShellScripts/README.md

 - (clone) cloning a repo that already exists on the Drobo; and
 - (remote) creating a new repo on the Drobo from an already existing repo on the host

-Those three use cases are mapped to the three `droboGit.sh` sub-commands: `init`, `clone`, and `remote` respectively.
+Those three use cases are mapped to the three `droboGit.sh` subcommands: `init`, `clone`, and `remote` respectively.
-The three sub-commands are simplified versions of the Git sub-commands: `init`, `clone`, `remote add`.
+The three subcommands are simplified versions of the Git subcommands: `init`, `clone`, `remote add`.
-As such the implementations of the sub-commands follow the default Git versions without extra options.
+As such the implementations of the subcommands follow the default Git versions without extra options.
 That is `init` will initialize the repo on the local host in the current working directory, as *directory* is an optional argument to `git init`.
 But `clone` will clone the repo into a new directory on the local host named after the repo initialized on the Drobo, just as `git clone` would.

-All of the sub-commands implemented are initiated from the local host and use the Drobo as a remote.
+All of the subcommands implemented are initiated from the local host and use the Drobo as a remote.
 Communications between the host and the Drobo are via SSH.

 The Git repositories on the Drobo are created and managed using the Drobo Dashboard Administrator account.
 Besides initial directory setup on the Drobo which needs `root` privilege to complete, the scripts on the local host and the Drobo *do not* need elevated privileges.
-The Drobo Dashboard Administrator account is used, but `sudo` is not needed for or used in the scripts.
+The Drobo Dashboard Administrator account is used, but `sudo` is not needed for nor used in the scripts.

-*Usage*
+**Usage**

 ...